Barriers to Leaving an Abusive Relationship

 - Culture/ religion/ family pressures to stay together

-- Shame and guilt, largely because of societal victim blaming
+- Shame or belief that the abuse is their fault, largely because of societal victim blaming.

 - Immigration status: fear of deportation without partner’s support, fear of separation from children, law enforcement etc.